Jacob Brent

 Brent graduated from the North Carolina School of the Arts in 1991.
 He holds a Masters of Fine Arts from San Diego State University.
 He worked with the ALICE workshop, a musical based on Alice in Wonderland, as well as his own showcase at the Sadlers Wells Theatre.
 In 2002, he worked on choreography for the Elan Awards and the Dance with Dancers Millennium Gala for the New York City Ballet.
-At the San Jose Children's Musical Theatre, he directed a 2008 production of Peter Pan as well as a 2009 Spring Production of Leonard Bernstein's Candide.
+At Children's Musical Theater San Jose, he directed a 2008 production of Peter Pan as well as a 2009 Spring Production of Leonard Bernstein's Candide.

-In 2016, he was appointed Assistant Professor of Dance at Shenandoah University, where he taught until 2019.
+In 2016, he was appointed assistant professor of dance at Shenandoah University, where he taught until 2019.
 Brent then moved on to become the head of Musical Theatre at James Madison University until 2021, when he became interim Musical Theatre Head at The University of the Arts.
+Starting in 2024, he will be joining the faculty of Elon University.